PovilasU/shop-app/README.md

 ---

+## Project Overview

+This app is built to showcase competency in front-end development including:

+- Fetching and displaying product data from a public API (Mock Shop).
+- Implementing reusable components like product carousel and accordion.
+- Responsive product grid layout with sorting by price.
+- Clean TypeScript code using ES6+ features.
+- Styling using Tailwind CSS.
+- Smooth UI animations and interactions.
+- Performance optimizations by limiting product fetching.
+- Unit tests for API calls and hooks.

+---

 ## Features

-- **Reusable Components:**
+- **Reusable Components:** Carousel, Accordion, Product Cards.
-  Interactive carousel and responsive product catalog components.

-- **Responsive CTA Grid:**
+- **Responsive Design:** Fully responsive grid and layout.
-  Displays a grid of products from the API, fully responsive with sorting by price.
+- **Sorting:** Sort products by price.

-- **API Consumption:**
-  Fetches data from the public Mock Shop API without authentication.

-- **Styling:**
-  Tailwind CSS for modern and responsive UI design.

-- **Performance Optimizations:**
-  Efficient data fetching and rendering to enhance performance.
+- **Modal Interaction:** Add to cart modal with quantity control.

-- **Unit Tests:**
-  Includes unit tests for API calls and custom hooks to ensure reliability.
+- **Unit Tests:** Tests for API calls and custom hooks.

 ---